DAXGRID/danish-geojson-extractor/README.md

 ### Using Matrikel

-When using data from the `matrikel` section you've to subscribe to the predefined dataset named `MatrikelGeometriGaeldendeDKComplete_gpkg`.
+When using data from the `matrikel` section you've to subscribe to the predefined dataset named `MAT Kortdata Gældende DK Complete GPKG`.

 ### Using GeoDanmark